pshmulevich/Machine_learning_python/Calculating_Statistics_README.md

 Suppose you have a dataset loaded.
+In my example I am referring to the Boston Housing dataset referred to in my README.md file.
 You are interested in doing some statistical analysis with it.
 Here are useful python and pandas commands:

 Finding the minimum price of the data